 Higher Education Conceptualized, Industry Motivated, Teacher Validated

-The C-STEM Math-ICT Pathway provides K-12 students with 12 years of computer science education through hands-on integrated learning of math and computer science with coding in Blockly and C/C++.
+The C-STEM Math-ICT Pathway provides K-12 students with 12 years of hands-on integrated math and computer science education with coding in Blockly and C/C++.

-Through our focus on integrating computing and robotics into regular STEM classroom with hands-on project-based learning, the C-STEM Center has developed innovative computing and robotics technologies with C-STEM Studio, teaching strategies, textbooks, and courseware including lesson plans, PowerPoint lessons, video lessons, group computing activities, optional robotics activities, and assessment tools for readily integration of computer programming in C/C++ using Ch (a user-friendly C/C++ interpreter Ch) and robotics into the formal curricula in elementary schools, middle schools, high schools, and colleges.
+Focused on integrating computing and robotics into regular STEM classroom with hands-on project-based learning, the C-STEM Center has developed innovative computing and robotics technologies with C-STEM Studio and RoboBlockly, teaching strategies, textbooks, and courseware including lesson plans, PowerPoint lessons, video lessons, group computing activities, optional robotics activities, and assessment tools for readily integration of computer programming in C/C++ using Ch (a user-friendly C/C++ interpreter Ch) and robotics into the formal curricula in elementary schools, middle schools, high schools, and colleges.

 A-G courses fulfill subject requirements for freshman admission to the University of California and California State University systems and are so-called because there are seven general subject areas labeled “A” through “G.” C-STEM joins a distinguished group of programs with UC A-G Program Status.
 The A-G approved C-STEM courses at the UCOP web site can readily be added in a high school’s A-G course list.